EgoCogNav: Cognition-aware Human Egocentric Navigation: Method

 \subsection{Implementation Details}

-We train on a single NVIDIA RTX 4090 with AdamW \cite{loshchilov2017decoupled}, using a 2-epoch linear warm-up followed by cosine annealing over 200 epochs.
-The maximum learning rate is $5\!\times\!10^{-5}$ with weight decay $1\!\times\!10^{-4}$ and batch size 16.
-To keep the training time under control, we precompute and cache DINOv2 features at the module level where subsequent training uses these cached features and the backbone remains frozen.
+We train on a single NVIDIA RTX 4090 with AdamW~\cite{loshchilov2017decoupled}, using cosine annealing over 300 epochs with a maximum learning rate of $1{\times}10^{-4}$, weight decay $8{\times}10^{-5}$, and batch size 64.
+DINOv2 features are precomputed and cached and the vision backbone remains frozen throughout training.
+The model dimension is $d\!=\!512$.
+The action encoder uses 4 transformer layers and the perception encoder uses 2 layers.
+The memory module contains $N_m\!=\!16$ slots with internal dimension $d_m\!=\!256$.